aSeguraGIT/playingWithAngular/angular-phonecat/README.md

 This application takes the developer through the process of building a web-application using angular.
 The application is loosely based on the **Google Phone Gallery**, which no longer exists.
-Here is a historical reference: [Google Phone Gallery on WayBack](http://web.archive.org/web/20131215082038/http://www.android.com/devices/).
+Here is a historical reference : [Google Phone Gallery on WayBack](http://web.archive.org/web/20131215082038/http://www.android.com/devices/).

 Each tagged commit is a separate lesson teaching a single aspect of angular.